Skip to main content

 Azure Database for PostgreSQL is a fully managed relational database service in the Microsoft cloud based on the PostgreSQL community edition.
 This integration helps in monitoring resource utilization and identifying slow queries to optimize your workloads and configure your server for the best performance.

-The below instructions applies to Azure Database for PostgreSQL with Flexible Server only.
+The instructions below apply to Azure Database for PostgreSQL with Flexible Server only.

 Log and metric types